ProactiveProgrammers/www.proactiveprogrammers.com/docs/index.md

   <b><a href = "data-abstraction/engineering-efforts/containment-checking/">Containment Checks</a></b>

   <p class="tightcard">
-    Ever wondered how fast it is to find out if an item exists in a list?
-Build a benchmarking framework and conduct an experiment to find out!
+    Ever wondered how fast a Python program can find out if an item exists in a list?
+Build a benchmarking framework and conduct an experiment to out!
   </p>

   </div>